-In the case of meat that may have been imported from a Third Country, or in the case of meat contained in pizzas or other items which do not carry an oval health mark, the OV may certify paragraph IV (e) on the basis of the fact that the Local Authority, acting on behalf of the FSA has approved the cold store and routinely monitors its practices.
-The OV can assume that this oversight of the cold store means that every item entering the cold store meets the relevant EU food hygiene requirements contained in paragraph IV(c) requirements contained in paragraph TV(e).
+In the case of meat that may have been imported from a Third Country, or in the case of meat contained in pizzas or other items which do not carry an oval health mark, the OV may certify paragraph IV (e) on the basis of the fact that the Local Anthority, eating on behalf of the FSA has approved the cold store and routinely monitors its practices.
+The OV can assume that this oversight of the cold store means that every item entering the cold store meets the relevant EU food hygiene requirements contained in paragraph IV(e)

-MEAT OF SPECIES OTHER THAN PIGS OR POULTRY

-Paragraph IV. (f) refers.
-The OV may certify this paragraph on the basis of the documentation which accompanies the items to be exported, supported by his/her personal knowledge and observations at the cold store.
+MEAT OF SPECIES OTHER THAN PIGS OF POULTRY Paragraph IV. (f) kefers.
+The OV may certify this paragraph on the basis of the documentation which accompanies the items to be exported, supported by his her personal knowledge and observations at the cold store.
 The OV may assume that oversight of the cold store by the Local Authority, acting on behalf of the FSA means that the accuracy of the documentation is regularly monitored by the Local Authority.